U.S. eliminates funding to United Nations' Palestinian refugee agency - 41NBC News | WMGT-DT

 Later on Friday, a spokesman for U.N.
 Secretary-General António Guterres released a statement that also pushed back against the Trump administration’s claim that the agency is inefficient, and called on other countries to fill the gap left by the United States.

-“We regret the United States’ decision to provide no further funding to UNRWA, which provides essential services to Palestine refugees and contributes to stability in the region,” the statement from Stephane Dujarric read in part.
+“We regret the United States’ decision to provide no further funding to UNRWA, which provides essential services to Palestine refugees and contributes to stability in the region,” the statement said.
 “The U.S. has traditionally been the largest single contributor to UNRWA.
-We appreciate its support over the years.
+We appreciate its support over the years.”

-“UNRWA has a strong record of providing high-quality education, health and other essential services, often in extremely difficult circumstances, to Palestine refugees who are in great need,” he added.
-“The Secretary-General calls on other countries to help fill the remaining financial gap, so that UNRWA can continue to provide this vital assistance, as well as a sense of hope this vulnerable population.”
+Saeb Erakat, secretary general of the executive committee of the Palestine Liberation Organization (PLO), called on the international community to “reject and condemn the American decision and provide all necessary assistance to UNRWA to enable it to continue to shoulder its responsibility towards the Palestinian refugees.”

 UNRWA was set up to serve Palestinians driven from their homes after the creation of Israel in 1948.
 In 2017, the United States covered about a third of the agency’s budget of $1.1 billion.
 In January, the Trump administration provided $60 million compared to $364 million in 2017, and called on Palestinians to restart peace talks with Israel.